MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-troubleshooting-analytic-reports.md

 3. Select **Edit** at the top of the page, and set the scheduled start date/time to a value that will refresh the analytics closer to the current time.

 >[!NOTE]
->The data that appears on the **Analytics** tab is not real time and depends on the **Deploy measurement** batch job that runs according to the schedule.
+>The data that appears on the **Analytics** tab isn't real time and depends on the **Deploy measurement** batch job that runs according to the schedule.

 ![Batch jobs.](media/batch-jobs.png)